 Why doesn't the year matter much?
 The housing market and your local real estate market do change, but they tend to change gradually.
 Even if waiting a couple of years for those factors to change can save you a bit of money, the bigger question is how much more money you could gain in equity by owning a home during those two years.

-While everyone's financial situation will be different deciding when to buy a house is mostly about the timing that is best for you, not when the market is perfect.
+While everyone's financial situation will be different, deciding when to buy a house is mostly about the timing that is best for you, not when the market is perfect.

-Are Interest Rates Good?
+Do Interest Rates Matter?

 Many home buyers try to time the market by monitoring mortgage rate changes with the hopes of pouncing on a remarkably low rate.
 But interest rates are like the stock market — no one has a crystal ball that can accurately predict when rates will rise or fall.